 They come in two colors and they’re great for everything from home-grown tomatoes to a patio rose tree!

-Find the gnome HERE.
+Find the garden stakes HERE.

 My Favorite Plants To Add To My Spring Garden